550+ 5-Star ReviewsWhatsApp

 Other Stations including Manual Dexterity

-3. Photo: the image of decayed teeth - describe what you see here
+3. Photo: an image of healthy versus diseased gums - describe the differences you can see here.

 5. What interests do you have that has allowed you to develop your manual dexterity?